shoedler/crossbow/README.md

 # 🏹 Crossbow

 Crossbow is a plugin for [Obsidian](https://obsidian.md).
-Its purpose is to provide crossreference suggestions on Notes that you've written.
+Its purpose is to provide crossreference suggestions based on the notes in your vault.
 With that, your knowledge graph will gain some desperatly needed edges - it'll become more meaningful and interconnected.

 ## How to use